V4Fire/Client/src/base/b-image/README.md

 The component supports a bunch of slots to provide:

-1. `overlay` to give an overlay image until loading is completed.
+1. `overlay` to give an overlay image/template until loading is completed.

 ```
 < b-image :src = require('assets/my-img.jpg')